-The critical beating PEEPING TOM received in Britain has led many to believe that it had a limited release and was never shown outside of the country, but nothing could be further from the truth.
-Powell’s film was actually considered a modest commercial success in the United Kingdom according to film historian and author Kevin Heffernan (Ghouls, Gimmicks, and Gold: Horror Films and the American Movie Business 1953-1968), which was largely due to its inclusion of a topless scene with popular pin-up model Pamela Green.
+The critical beating PEEPING TOM received in Britain has led many to believe that it had a limited release and was never shown outside of the country but nothing could be further from the truth.
+Powell’s film was actually considered a modest commercial success in the United Kingdom according to film historian and author Kevin Heffernan (Ghouls, Gimmicks, and Gold: Horror Films and the American Movie Business 1953-1968), which was largely due to its inclusion of a topless scene with the popular pin-up model Pamela Green.

-In France, Powell’s film found a receptive audience who appreciated the director’s surrealist tendencies and mature subject matter (I.Q.
+In France, Powell’s film found a receptive audience that appreciated the director’s surrealist tendencies and mature subject matter (I.Q.
 Hunter, British Trash Cinema).
 And when the film finally reached American theaters in 1962 it was accompanied by an extensive ad campaign and greeted with cautious applause by critics in Ohio, Alabama and Pennsylvania who repeatedly singled out Carl Boehm’s (aka Karlheinz Böhm) performance calling it “brilliant” and “superb.”
 They also described the film in glowing terms as “An exciting new drama” and “One of the most unusual psychological thrillers in years” (Standard-Speaker, ‘62).

-Despite plenty of evidence suggesting that PEEPING TOM wasn’t exactly the critical disaster it has often been depicted as, there’s no doubt that Michael Powell was deeply wounded by the negative reviews he received.
+Despite plenty of evidence suggesting that PEEPING TOM wasn’t exactly the critical disaster it has often been depicted as there’s no doubt that Michael Powell was deeply wounded by the negative reviews he received.
 Critics in Britain went after him with self-righteous abandon, asserting their moral superiority as if they were personally being attacked by the film and maybe they were?
 PEEPING TOM is unabashedly vicious and extremely critical of our shared voyeuristic tendencies.
 It asks the audience to question their own motives and examine their participation as passive spectators.
 This must have rocked journalists to their core in 1960 and they responded by lashing out instead of looking inward and asking tough questions of themselves and the cinema.

 In the years since its release PEEPING TOM has become a critical darling and a favorite among academics and film scholars.
 It is one of a handful of nontraditional horror films or thrillers (pick your poison) along with Alfred Hitchcock’s PSYCHO (’60) that is universally praised and singled out for its brilliant direction, provocative ideas and analytical depiction of filmmaking.
 So, did PEEPING TOM destroy Michael Powell’s career?
-I think that assertion is highly questionable, but it definitely helped cement Powell’s reputation as one of Britain’s greatest filmmakers.
+I think that assertion is highly questionable but it definitely helped cement Powell’s reputation as one of Britain’s greatest filmmakers.

 by Kimberly LIndbergs

-Note: originally published on FilmStruck.com
+Note: originally published in 2018 on FilmStruck.com